temach/reports/INR-Lab-1-Networking-Basics.md

 ## Task 2 - Switching

-To create this topology I used a pair of KaliLinux CLI guests (without X server installed).
-A slight problem was that the default appliance file suplied with GNS3 has been referencing a non-existent docker tag "gns3/kalilinux:v2".
+To create this topology I used a pair of Kali Linux CLI guests (without X server installed).
+A slight problem was that the default appliance file supplied with GNS3 has been referencing a non-existent docker tag "gns3/kalilinux:v2".
 The appliance file was modified to reference the latest docker image "gns3/kalilinux:latest" located at https://hub.docker.com/r/gns3/kalilinux/tags.
-After this the KaliLinux CLI applience was created successfully.
+After this the Kali Linux CLI appliance was created successfully.

 #### 1. Make the following network topology:
 The first step step was to setup the cloud connection.
 For this I used a bridged network with NAT as suggested by the diagram.